Loongson-neuq/blog/content/post/move-semantic/index.md

 I've talked about where is the heap, but not the stack.
 Stack is also a contiguous memory block.
 For simplicity, I'll say that stack were managed by the OS, although it's not true in some cases.

+Stack of a program is Program Stack or Call Stack or Execution Stack.
+It's used to store the local variables, function parameters, and the return address of the function.

 When a process starts, the OS will allocate a memory block for the process.
 And make a certain register point to the end of the memory block(High address).
 This register is called the **Stack Pointer**, which is `rsp` in x86_64 and `sp` in RISC-V.

 When you try allocate an instance on the stack, like, a int, we simply minus the stack pointer.